chrissmas/legendary-unit-tests/README.md

 ## Automatic unit testing

 This is a little project showing how to avoid writing unit tests manually.
-Instead the in- and output data of a function is recorded and saved to a database.
+Therefore the in- and output data of a function is recorded and saved to a database.

 After changes on the functions, this data can be used to test if still the same outputs are produced.